ItsProfessional/arch/doc/arch-install.md

 ## Post Install

-ssh in as yourself.
+Log in as yourself.

 ### Set Hostname

-Use `nmtui` to setup the system network connection.
+Use `sudo nmtui` to setup the system network connection.

 Apply the hostname e.g.: